 25. Take in a Summer Concert

 Point Loma hosts many such concerts, for example.
 Click here to see the schedule of events for Point Loma.
 Check back periodically for updates!
-For free you get the highest caliber of local entertainment that San Diego has to offer.
-All you need to bring is your own seating!
+You get the highest caliber of local entertainment San Diego offers for free.
+All you need to bring is your seat!

 Any more suggestions?